AI-sandbox/GMMN-genotype-simulation/README.md

 ## Input

-The input data are two numpy files:
+The input data are two NumPy files:

-- Data of all the ancestries: Each row are SNPs of an individual.
+- Data of all the ancestries: Each row is the SNPs of an individual.
 - Labels of the ancestries: Each row is the ancestry of an individual.

 The input paths are in config_users.txt: